 Enrollment restricted to CEE students enrolling in classes via SCPD.
 Directed study of a topic in civil and environmental engineering, under the supervision of a CEE professor.
 Students enrolling must email Profs.
 Lepech and Hildemann, cc'ing their research supervisor, to indicate with which CEE faculty member they will be working.
-Same as: CEE 299C

 CEE 199E.
 Outreach and Mentoring Program Development in CEE.
-1-2 Unit.
+1-2